 Tax liens occur when a business or individual fails to pay business or income taxes.

 If taxes are not paid on time, the IRS can also place a lien on the property of said business or individual.

-If you already have an IRS tax lien filed or worried about getting one, TheCPATaxProblemSolver can help.
+If you already have an IRS tax lien filed or are worried about getting one, TheCPATaxProblemSolver can help.

 We will rectify the tax debt issue to get the lien lifted.